owncloud/ocis/docs/ocis/storage-backends/cephfs.md

   - If needed for redundancy, the share manager can be run multiple times, backed by the same cephfs
   - To save disk io the data can be cached in memory, and invalidated using stat requests.
 - A good tradeoff would be a folder for each user with a json file for each list.
 That way, we only have to open and read a single file when the user want's to list the shares.
 - To allow deprovisioning a user the data should by sharded by userid.
+That way all share information belonging to a user can easily be removed from the system.
+If necessary it can also be restored easily by copying the user specific folder back in place.
 - For consistency over metadata any file blob data, backups can be done using snapshots.
 - An example where einstein has shared a file with marie would look like this on disk:
 ```